HorizenOfficial/compose-evm-simplified/README.md

     ./scripts/init.sh
     ```
     If running for the first time, the script will prompt you to choose the type of node you would like to run (a FORGER or an RPC node).
     Please look at the "Running a Forger node" section should you want to run a Forger.

+    Initialization may take a considerable amount of time as it synchronizes the Horizen (ZEN) blockchain and e.g. evmapp cointainer may
+    not start within 15 minutes as zend is yet syncing.
+(Issue e.g. `docker compose -f docker-compose-forger.yml logs -ft --tail=10` to
+    see what's going on.)

 4. Run the following command to stop the stack:
     ```shell
     ./scripts/stop.sh
     ```
-5. Run the following command to stop the stack and delete the containers:
+5. Run the following command to start the stack after it was stopped:
     ```shell
-    ./scripts/shutdown.sh
-    ```
-6. Run the following command to start the stack after it was stopped:
-    ```shell
     ./scripts/startup.sh
-    ```
-7. Run the following command to destroy the stack, **this action will delete your wallet and all the data**:
-    ```shell
-    ./scripts/clean.sh
     ```

 ## Usage